Germany's Greens lurch left in bid to beat Merkel

 The party has ruled one traditionally conservative state, Baden-Wuerttemberg, with the SPD as junior partners since 2011 and ruled in Hamburg with the CDU for three years - a so-called "black-green" coalition that gave the Greens respect as a fiscally responsible movement.

 The Greens are proud of their newfound clout.
-But in Berlin that push towards the center was reversed - to the chagrin of Kretschmann, who is the party's only star attraction.
+But in Berlin that push towards the centre was reversed - to the chagrin of Kretschmann, who is the party's only star attraction.